What is text-marking?

 - Highlight the man's reactions to her in blue

 This activity encourages children to think about what in the text constitutes description.
-They also need to think about the fact that speech is always presented in speech marks.
-They need to think about what the word 'reaction' means.
+They also need to think about the fact that speech is always presented in speech marks and consider what the word 'reaction' means.

 Text-marking in numeracy